 |Courses||Advanced 2-D Design, Advanced French Studies, Advanced Physics, Advanced French Studies, Advanced Photography, Advanced Spanish Studies, Advanced Wheel Throwing, AP Calculus A/B, AP Environmental Science, AP Literature and Composition, AP Studio Art, AP US Government and Politics, Calculus II, Honors Algebra II with Trig, Honors Precalculus|

 |Sports||Baseball, Basketball, Cross Country, Cross Country Running, Golf, Lacrosse, Rock Climbing, Soccer, Softball, Ultimate Frisbee, Volleyball, Wrestling|

 |Extracurriculars||Club or Organization:|

-Admission Tour Guides, Diversity Club, Gay Straight Alliance (GSA), International Student Club, National Honor Society, Social Media Intern, Student Government, Student Newspaper, Students of Color Alliance, Yearbook
+Admission Tour Guides, Altar Boy Club, Diversity Club, Gay Straight Alliance (GSA), National Honor Society, Student Government, Student Newspaper, Students of Color Alliance, The Community Service Program, Yearbook

 Arts and Music Programs:

 |Year: 2015 - 2017||10 Most Popular College Choices (# Enrolled)|

 |College of the Holy Cross||4|